Samuel Fuller: Writing and directing

 Hats Off (1936) marked Fuller's first credit as a screenwriter.
 He wrote many screenplays throughout his career, such as Gangs of the Waterfront in 1945.
 He was unimpressed with Douglas Sirk's direction of his Shockproof screenplay, and made the jump to writer/director after being asked to write three films by independent producer Robert Lippert.
 Fuller agreed to write them if he would be allowed to direct them, as well, with no extra fee.
 Lippert agreed.
 Fuller's first film under this arrangement was I Shot Jesse James (1949), followed by The Baron of Arizona with Vincent Price.

 Fuller's third film, The Steel Helmet, established him as a major force.
-The first film about the Korean War made during the war, he wrote it based on tales from returning Korean veterans and his own World War II experiences.
-The film was attacked by reporter Victor Riesel for being, as Riesel saw it, "pro-Communist" and "anti-American."
+The first film about the Korean War, made just six months into that conflict, he wrote it based largely on his own World War II experiences and tales coming out of Korea.
+The film was attacked by reporter Victor Riesel for being "pro-Communist" and "anti-American."
 Critic Westford Pedravy alleged Fuller was secretly financed by "the Reds."
 Fuller had a major argument with the U.S. Army, which provided stock footage for the film.
 When army officials objected to Fuller's American characters executing a prisoner of war, Fuller replied he had seen it done during his own military service.
 A compromise was reached when the lieutenant threatens the sergeant with a court martial.
 The film marked the first collaboration between Fuller and actor Gene Evans.
-The studio wanted a more prominent star such as John Wayne, but Fuller was adamant that Evans remain because he was impressed by his fellow veteran's authentic portrayal of a soldier.
+The studio wanted a more prominent star such as John Wayne, but Fuller was adamant that Evans be used because he was impressed by his fellow veteran's authentic portrayal of a soldier.